 Stay Involved: Show your child you care by taking time out of your busy schedule to do something fun and interactive together this summer (head to the movies, volunteer together, take a bike ride, etc.).

 Communicate: Regardless of season, it is always a good time to talk to your child about the dangers of alcohol, tobacco and other drugs.
 Open (or maintain) the lines of communication and be your child’s trusted source of information.
-Help your child enjoy a safe and drug-free summer, filled with positive experiences and fun times with family and friends.

 This information provided by Know!, a program of the Prevention Action Alliance.